About this Video

 This Early Learning Moment provides an overview of the Physical Development and Health domain of the Illinois Early Learning Guidelines for Children Birth to Age 3.
-This section of guidelines describes how infants and toddlers learn to move their bodies, take in their world through their senses, and carry out self-care routines.
+This section of the guidelines describes how infants and toddlers learn to move their bodies, take in their world through their senses, and carry out self-care routines.
 This section also explains how physical skills progress through development as young children’s bodies grow stronger and more able to move purposefully and with ease during everyday play and routines.
 Adults can encourage very young children to take part in self-care routines such as handwashing, dressing, and cleaning up toys to strengthen their growing bodies and promote age-appropriate independence.

 Setting Up for Success

-Now, let’s see how very young children interact with their environment using their growing physical abilities and how adults caring for them are keeping them safe and healthy.
+In the video, we saw how very young children interact with their environment using their growing physical abilities and how adults caring for them are keeping them safe and healthy.

-Subsections for Physical Development & Health
+Subsections for Physical Development and Health